Use this online form to claim back Land Transaction Tax (LTT) paid at the higher rate because you’ve now sold your previous main residence.

 - a transfer of part of a property form (TP1)

-If the property was outside England or Wales
+If the property was outside England or Wales, we'll need a completion statement instead, showing:

-Bank account details of the person to receive the payment:
+And provide details of the person to receive the repayment, including:

 - name of account holder